Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 There are two big families of switches: managed and unmanaged.
 As the name implies, managed switches can be configured and managed from the outside.
 This allows for much smarter routing, such as supporting different VLANs.

-While unmanaged switches are essentially unconfigurable pieces of networking equipment that you just plug into your network and forget (until power surge do you part).
+While unmanaged switches are essentially unconfigurable pieces of networking equipment that you just plug into your network and just work (until power surge do you part).

 #### Cut-through vs Store-and-Forward

 The last switch characteristic is cut-through versus store-and-forward.

-Cut-through switches start forwarding a packet while the packet is still arriving.
+Cut-through switches start forwarding a packet while the packet is still arriving, leading to much lower networking latency.
 Whereas store-and-forward switches wait for the entire packet to arrive before checking that no corruption has occurred, and then only forward the packet if that check passes.

 Where issues arise is when a packet is corrupted, a cut-through switch might still forward it, propagating corrupted packets through the network since forwarding began before the FCS (frame check sequence) could be checked.